TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 ## Getting Started With JPEG

-JPEG stands for __Joint Phographic Experts Group__, which develops this image compression technique and specifies the official standard, [ITU-T.81](https://www.w3.org/Graphics/JPEG/itu-t81.pdf), which is implemented by all JPEG libraries.
+JPEG stands for __Joint Photographic Experts Group__, which develops this image compression technique and specifies the official standard, [ITU-T.81](https://www.w3.org/Graphics/JPEG/itu-t81.pdf), which is implemented by all JPEG libraries.
 At this point I would like to add that JPEG is the compression technique itself: it just specifies the steps for encoding and decoding.
 The actual file format for storing the images compressed using JPEG is specified in the JFIF and EXIF standards.
 They define how the compressed image data is to be stored in a file for exchanging and storing the compressed images.
 <br><br>

 ## The Heart of JPEG Compression

 Now we're perhaps at the most important part of this post.
 Now, I'm going to describe _why_ JPEG achieves such great compression.
 Instead of dealing with the pixels in the the RGB color space, JPEG converts them to the \\(YC_bC_r\\) color space.
 The \\(YC_bC_r\\) color space has three components per pixel: the luminance, or the brightness of the pixel, \\(Y\\), the amount of blue in the pixel, \\(C_b\\), and, the amount of red in the pixel, \\(C_r\\).
 The \\(Y\\) component is called the __luma__ component and \\(C_b\\) and \\(Cr\\) are known as the __chroma__ components.

 The benefit in doing this color space conversion is because of how human eyes work.
 The retina of a eye has two major types of photoreceptors, _rods_ and _cones_.
-The rods are sensitive to the lumosity of light and the cones to the color.
+The rods are sensitive to the brightness of light and the cones to the color.
 And the number of rods in the retina massively outnumber the number of cones.
 As a result, a human eye is able to tell apart light intensity better than they can discriminate between colors.
 So, our eyes are more sensitive of small variations of low frequency over a large area than to high frequency variations in the same area.
 As we will later see, that JPEG drops the high frequncy data of the image and stores only the small frequency variations with greater accuracy, resulting in reduced file size.
-Apart from these two things, JPEG also employs things like Huffman coding as we shall later see, to achieve even more reduction!
+Apart from these two things, JPEG also employs things like Huffman coding, to achieve even more reduction!

 So, in a nutshell, the JPEG exploits the fact that the human eye isn't perfect!
 <br><br>